-- Don’t use makeup or other beauty products that are greasy.
+- Avoid makeup or other beauty products that are greasy.
 Go for water-based products instead.

-- Tea tree oil is available as a gel or wash and might help to reduce pimples.
+- Try tea tree oil.
+It’s available as a gel or wash and might help to reduce pimples.

-- Creams and lotions made with zinc may help cut down on pimples.
+- Look for creams and lotions made with zinc, which may also help cut down on pimples.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.